Azure/azure-powershell/src/StorageMover/docs/New-AzStorageMoverProject.md

 # New-AzStorageMoverProject

 ## SYNOPSIS
-Creates or updates a project resource, which is a logical grouping of related jobs.
+Creates or updates a Project resource, which is a logical grouping of related jobs.

 ## SYNTAX